funny-falcon/em-zmq-tp10/README.md

   Base class.
 It provides #connect and #bind methods for establishing endpoints.
   This method could be called outside EM event loop (even before EM.run called), cause they use EM.schedule.
-  At the moment only TCP and IPC connection types are supported.
+  TCP and IPC endpoints are supported and fully interoperable with native ZMQ.
+  INPROC supported as well, but you should treat them as connections inside EventMachine's context, so that you could not connect to native ZMQ inproc endpoints.

 ### Dealer